 - Budget- how much money have you got ensure that your content strategy is executed to highest standard possible?
 The money here may go on scheduling tools, accessing imagery, getting someone to write or proofread your posts or scripts, and promoting the posts once they are live.

-Try to give your planning process for your content marketing strategy as much time and attention as possible.
-A solid plan will help ensure that the execution is that much better.
-Get the team together and allow all suggestions some airtime.
-Although you won’t proceed with everything, creativity needs space to breath, and so working with sticky notes, coloured pens and a large ideas board is a great way to get the creative juices flowing.
+Try to give your planning process for your content marketing strategy as much time and attention as possible, as a solid plan will help ensure that the execution is that much better.
+Get the team together and allow everyone’s suggestions some air time.
+You won’t proceed with everything, but creativity needs space to breath and so working with post it notes, coloured pens and a large ideas board is a great way to get the creative juices flowing.
 You can whittle down the suggestions to the best ideas which will then be fleshed out and scheduled onto your content plan.

 Once you have a plan in place, it’s time to deliver on it.
 The good news is that having a plan actually makes it more likely that you’ll start in the first place, which is great!

 Content marketing is an activity which relies upon consistency and momentum.
-Neither of these come with one post, or even two!
-If you want to achieve your goals for 2018 with the help of content marketing, then you need to commit to showing up – or getting someone else to show up, and produce great content on a regular basis.
+Neither of these come with one post, or even two, if you want to achieve your goals for 2018 with the help of content marketing, then you need to commit to showing up – getting someone else to show up and produce great content on a regular basis.

-If you know how, do some work on SEO, if not, find someone who can help you to optimise your posts so that they get found by the right people.
-Then schedule your post using any of the range of scheduling tools available out there, for example Hootsuite, CoSchedule, or even just the scheduling tool on the various social media sites or on your own website.
+Do some work on SEO, if you know how, if not get someone who can help you optimise your posts so that they get found by the right people.
+Then schedule your post using any of the range of scheduling tools available out there, think Hootsuite, Coschedule, or even just the scheduling tool on the various social media sites or on your own website.

-According to Pearson’s Law, that which is measured improves, so set up a way to measure the performance of your content marketing strategy over the coming months.
+According to Pearson’s Principle, that which is measured improves, so set up a way for yourself to measure your content marketing performance over the coming months.
 You will be able to identify popular content by the amount of engagement and shares it gets, but, there’s so much more you can find out about your content.
 First of all, are you starting to see movement on the goals you set for yourself?
 Are people reading your content, are they engaging with it?
 If some content is grabbing attention while other posts are languishing unseen, try to replicate what works and identify what didn’t work.

 Over time, this measurement and reflection will help you to make a much bigger impact through your content.